mmutlane02/Data-wrangling-in-mysql/README.md

-# Data-wrangling-in-mysql

-Let's look at one of the most important steps of data analysis [wrangling]
+# Data Wrangling in MySQL

+Data wrangling is a process where the data is cleaned, normalized standardized and transformed to be ready for further analysis.

-In this project we'll be using MySQL to clean, standardize and transform the data for further analysis Read the attached documentation for more info
+In this project we'll be using MySQL to wrangle the CAR SPECS data, which I found on Kaggle.
+Putting into play skills like:
+  - Identify and handle missing values
+  - Handle inconsistent data
+  - Grouping data (Binning)
+  - Transforming columns and rows

+This project helped me excercise my SQL skills such as:
+  - Joins
+  - Subquiries
+  - Window functions
+  - CTEs